DHTMLX/gantt-docs/data/desktop/working_time.md

 }}

-##Multiple Worktime Calendars
+##Multiple Work Time Calendars

-In addition to global working time settings, Gantt allows creating multiple worktime calendars.
+In addition to global working time settings, Gantt allows creating multiple work time calendars.
 You can assign them to individual tasks or groups of tasks.

 <h3 id="createcalendar">Creating a working calendar</h3>

-A new calendar instance can be created using the api/gantt_createcalendar.md method
+A new calendar instance can be created using the api/gantt_createcalendar.md method.

 This method presupposes two possible options: